-at fixed Bloch momentum, as we did for the diagonalizations, we take K=0 in (9) and we sample many Bloch momentum values by considering a background composed by many lattice cells.
+The fact that this branch remains dynamically unstable in the infinite system can be confirmed by a time-dependent simulation of the fluctuations on top of the flowing configuration, that evolve according to the two-dimensional Bogoliubov equations (9).
+Instead of working at fixed Bloch wavenumber, as we did for the diagonalizations, we take K = 0 in (9) and we sample many Bloch wavenumber values by considering a background composed by many lattice cells.
 We also start the evolution from a noisy configuration, so to seed instabilities.
 Absorbing regions for the fluctuations are included near $\pm L_y/2$ to simulate an open system in the y direction and avoid SRIs.
-Snapshots of the resulting time evolution of the density variations $\delta n = 2Re(\Psi{\nu}^(U+V^))$ is shown in Figure 6; a full video is available online [23].
+Snapshots of the resulting time evolution of the density variations $\delta n = 2Re(\Psi_v^(U+V^))$ is shown in Figure 6; a full video is available online [25].

 One can see that the system is dynamically unstable from the fact that a particular density perturbation is selected from the initial noise and quickly grows in time.
-The exponential form of the growth of the different momentum components is visible in the last panel of Figure 6.
+The exponential form of the growth of the different wavenumber components is visible in the last panel of Figure 6.
 The density perturbation has a component that is spatially peaked around the vortices, composed by waves travelling along the quantized shear layer.
 Together with these localized excitations, also waves propagating away from the shear layer are present, visible in the striped pattern in the bulk of the flowing regions.
 Note that this pattern differs from the interference pattern visible in the second row of Figure 1, since waves propagating towards the shear layer are not present here.
 This time-dependent simulation hence confirms what was expected from the analysis of the spectra, namely that the instability corresponds to a simultaneous creation of negative-energy surface waves and of positive-energy sound waves that radiate away, hence the name RI.

 While different from the SRI, this instability is still superradiant in nature, since it is based on the repeated amplification of the modes localized in the vortex array, at the expense of waves of opposite energy that are emitted away.
 In contrast to the SRI this instability does not need a boundary to trap part of the amplified excitations, that are automatically bound in the center of the system, and therefore is also present in an infinite system.
-Interestingly, this RI is similar to the ergoregion instability of multiply quantized vortices [21], in which the splitting into singly quantized vortices is driven by the simultaneous growth of negative-energy modes localized in the central core and a positive-energy one propagating away.
-In spite of the
+Interestingly, this RI is similar to the ergoregion instability of multiply quantized vortices [23], in which the splitting into singly quantized vortices is driven by the simultaneous growth of negative-energy modes localized in the central core and a positive-energy one propagating away.
+In spite of the dynamical instability, superradiant scattering of waves can still occur along the lines of [23].
+Differently from the SRI case, however, the amplified scattering is immediately followed by the quick growth of the RI.
+Further details on this process are given in Appendix A.2.